BBB warns of ‘big ticket item’ scams on Facebook Marketplace

 PROVIDENCE, R.I.
 (WPRI) — The Better Business Bureau (BBB) is warning online shoppers to be careful after an increase in Facebook Marketplace scams, especially for big-ticket items like used cars and RVs.

-“You wire or you use one of these third-party money apps and you never receive the car, and you are out the money,” the BBB’s Paula Fleming told 12 News.
+“You wire or you use one of these third-party money apps and you never receive the car, and you are out the money,” the BBB’s Paula Fleming told Nexstar’s WPRI.

 According to Fleming, people have reported losing anywhere from a few hundred to several thousand dollars because the listing seemed so believable.